Real-Dev-Squad/feature-flag-backend/README.md

 -   GET `/users/{userId}/feature-flags/` to get all feature flag details for a user
 -   POST `/users/{userId}/feature-flags/{flagId}` to create a feature flag for a user
 -   PATCH `/users/{userId}/feature-flags/{flagId}` to update a feature flag for a user
+-   OPTIONS `/` to serve all the preflight requests made by the browser
+-   GET `/health-check` to know uptime of the system
+-   POST `/reset-limit` to update the counter of the rate limiting logic (`requestLimit`) ddb table
+-   PATCH `/mark-concurrency-zero` this is used to make the concurrency of all other lambdas to zero

 For more detailed information about the API contracts, please refer to the [API contract](./openapi.yaml).